heroku/sf-functions-python/README.md

   --function-name hellopython
 ```

-The remaining commands will be executed within the newly generated project folder change to that folder by running
+The remaining commands will be executed within the newly generated project folder.
+Change to that folder by running:

 ```sh
 cd functions/hellopython